 There are many benefits of teaming that can be reaped by students, teachers, and schools.
 Students benefit from teaming with higher student achievement, an improved sense of belonging, and increased self-confidence.
 Teachers find that teaming leads to better communication with colleagues, ultimately yielding improved educational programs for their students.
 Teaming enables effective scheduling and team procedures, better coordination of tests and projects, and integrating interdisciplinary projects or team activities.

 The sixth grade is divided into two teams.
 Each team consists of five core teachers.
 Students receive daily instruction in language arts skills and literature, mathematics, social studies and science.
-Sixth grade students rotate through an Arts Cycle that includes introductory foreign language, health, art, technology and guidance.
+Sixth grade students rotate through an Arts Cycle that includes introductory world language, health, art, technology and guidance.